Boys Town 3 kids

 Boys Town Center for Behavioral Health – Omaha

 There are several specialty services within the Center for Behavioral Health.
 Staff involved in these services have received specialized training to provide comprehensive assessment and evidence-based intervention to clients.
 Didactic presentations on these topics are typically part of the training curriculum.
-There are opportunities to learn from providers who specialize in these areas; however, participation is not designed as part of the internship program.
+There are opportunities to learn from providers who specialize in these areas.

 The Chemical Use Program provides drug and alcohol education, treatment and prevention services to youth and adults, with varying conditions, including co-existing mental health conditions.